Kong/lua-resty-aws/README.md

 ## Status

-This library is under early development.
 Not everything has been implemented, and testing is hard since it requires access to AWS resources and not just regular CI.